tximeta: transcript quantification import with automatic metadata

 period will later be used to separate transcript versions from gene

 identifiers.
-This can be done before building the Salmon index, by
+This can be done before building the salmon index, by

 changing periods in the gene identifier to an underscore.
 See this GitHub